bluepylons/Boston/Boston - Current design/CNC version/README-S1-DB.md

 These are recommended for the hotswap variant for holding the plate and PCB together, though you might be fine just relying on the switches to hold the plate and PCB together.

-## Parts needed only if ordering the PCB through JLCPCB
+## Additional parts needed only if ordering the PCB through JLCPCB

 | Description                                        | Qty per board | Type                                               |
 | -------------------------------------------------- | ------------- | -------------------------------------------------- |